arviz-devs/arviz/schema.md

 ### Out of sample posterior_predictive samples
 #### `predictions`
 Out of sample posterior predictive samples p(y'|y).
 Sample should match `posterior` samples.
 Its variables should have a counterpart in `posterior_predictive`.
-However, variables in `predictions` and their counterpart in `posterior_predictive` may not share coordinated.
+However, variables in `predictions` and their counterpart in `posterior_predictive` may not share coordinates.

 #### `predictions_constant_data`
 Model constants used to get the `predictions` samples.
 Its variables should have a counterpart in `constant_data`.
 However, variables in `predictions_constant_data` and their counterpart in `constant_data` may not share coordinates.